 Q: What can I see with my telescope?

 A: What you can see with your telescope depends on the quality and focal length of your telescope.
 Generally, the moon and larger planets are a great starting place.
 After that, you can look for star clusters, constellations, and galaxies.
 You'll want to keep an eye on astronomy outlets, so you know when major celestial events are happening!

 Q: How do I find objects in the sky?

-Q: How can I correctly focus my telescope?
+Q: How do I correctly focus my telescope?

-Q: I want to take photographs through my telescope.
-What do I need?
+Q: I want to take photographs with my telescope; what do I need?

 A: If you're hoping to take photos of the night sky with your DSLR, you will need special attachments for your particular camera.
 Additionally, not all telescopes are suitable for photographing the night sky.
 You will need a high-quality scope to craft images.
 If you are just looking for smartphone images, you can start withholding your phone's camera lens to the eyepiece.
 Alternatively, there are adapters and tools you can buy to attach your phone to the eyepiece, allowing for more stable images and hands-free controls.
 Before you attempt to capture an image with any device, make sure the object you're trying to photograph is centered and focused in the eyepiece.